 There is no one size fits all treatment applications for concussions.
-The symptoms one suffers is dependent on the pre-existing health and number of head injuries.
+The symptoms one suffers is dependent on the pre-existing health, number and type of head injuries.
 Some may develop dizziness, migraines, vertigo, confusion, brain fog, fatigue, and more.
-Different areas of the brain control the ‘stability’ of eye movement and you may also suffer from disequilibrium, blurry, or double vision until those specific areas of the brain have been restored to normal function using brain based rehab.
+An area of the brain known as teh vestibular system and cerebellum via the Vestibuloocular Reflex control the ‘stability’ of eye movement and you may also suffer from disequilibrium, blurry, or double vision and more.

 Autonomic Testing and measurements of Vagus and heart rate variability